cloud-bulldozer/benchmark-operator/docs/flent.md

 The first pod is our Operator orchestrating the Flent workload.

-To review the results, `oc logs <client>`, the top of the output is the actual workload that was passed to UPerf (From the values in the custom resource).
+To review the results, `oc logs <client>`, the top of the output is the actual workload that was passed to flent (From the values in the custom resource).

 Note: If cleanup is not set in the spec file then the client pods will be killed after 600 seconds from it's completion.
 The server pods will be cleaned up immediately